sendtoshailesh/pg-pub/pg-sub-trans/readme.md

-Certainly!
-Here's a sample code snippet demonstrating the usage of subtransactions in PostgreSQL using PL/pgSQL:
+A sample code snippet to demonstrate the usage of subtransactions in PostgreSQL using PL/pgSQL:

 ```sql
 -- Create a function that uses subtransactions